MocMilo/jee-mfinance-demo/README.md

 * Open JDK 1.8.0
 * Apache Maven 3.3.9
-* docker-compose 1.8.0
+* Docker Compose 1.8.0

 ## Build and run ##

-Each of modules has its own build and run instructions inside it's own README.md file.
+Each of modules has it's own 'build and run' instructions inside it's own README.md file.